aadarshraj02/Travel-Planner/README.md

 #Travel Planner 📝
- You will get details of the plae alog with mp latitude and longitude and pictures relted tothat place.
+ You will get details of the plae alog with mp latitude and longitude and pictures related to that place.

 ## Get Started 🚀